Restriction of manufactured microplastics: nanoplastics in the spotlight

 However, no precautions regarding the increased risks associated with nanoplastics (apart from their temporary exemption from the scope of the regulation…) have been specified.

-In addition, the deadlines for the elimination of micro-plastics in cosmetics and sports fields, set at twelve and eight years respectively, are still disproportionately largeand unjustified.
-In both sectors, alternatives have already proven themselves in Europe, and have even prompted some brands to call for the acceleration of the process of restricting microplastics in cosmetic products.
+In addition, the deadlines for the elimination of micro-plastics in cosmetics and sports grounds, set at twelve and eight years respectively, are still disproportionately long and unjustified.
+In both sectors, proven alternatives exist in Europe, and have even prompted some brands to call for the acceleration of the process of restricting microplastics in cosmetic products.

-The mobilized NGOs, which have repeatedly pointed out these delays, have therefore asked the authorities to implement additional measures in their respective countries to avoid further pollution.
+NGOs have repeatedly pointed out these delays and have therefore asked the authorities to implement additional measures in their respective countries to avoid further pollution.

 To be continued…